ADGEfficiency/programming-resources/fundamentals/programming.md

 ## Programming is iterative

-> One trouble with much of programming is simply that often there is not a well - defined job to be done ; rather , the programming process itself will gradually discover what the problem is! - RICHARD HAMMING
+> One trouble with much of programming is simply that often there is not a well - defined job to be done ; rather, the programming process itself will gradually discover what the problem is! - RICHARD HAMMING

 No one gets a program correct the first time
 - implement new ideas in parallel with the old ones, rather than mutating the existing code